Intake and Environmental Committee

 • Additional research (if necessary)

-Your designated contact person will guide you through this process and answer any questions you may have.
+Your dedicated contact person will guide you through this process and answer any questions you may have.

-Has your request been finalized?
+Have you finalized your proposal?
 And have you completed the participation process?
-Then you can submit it to the environmental committee.
+If so, you can submit it to the community roundtable.
 This will be done in consultation with your contact person.

-The environmental committee includes various advisors from within and outside the municipality, such as the Rivierenland Environmental Agency and the Gelderland-Zuid Safety Region.
+The environmental committee includes various advisors from within and outside the municipality, such as representatives from the Rivierenland Environmental Agency and the Gelderland-Zuid Safety Region.

 Together, they will assess whether your request is feasible.
 Among other things, they will consider:

-• the impact on traffic, landscape, and water
+• the impact on traffic, the landscape, and water

 • whether it fits in with the surroundings